colah/Conv-Nets-Series/part1.md

 Often, from a high level perspective, we don't care about the precise point in time a feature is present.
 If a shift in frequency occurs slightly earlier or later, does it matter?

 A max-pooling layer takes the maximum of features over small blocks of a previous layer.
-The output tells us that a feature was present in a region of the previous layer, but not precisely where.
+The output tells us if a feature was present in a region of the previous layer, but not precisely where.

 Max-pooling layers kind of "zoom out".
-They allow later convolutional layers to work on larger sections of the data, because a small patch in the output corresponds to a larger patch before the layer.
+They allow later convolutional layers to work on larger sections of the data, because a small patch after the pooling layer corresponds to a much larger patch before it.
 They also make us invariant to some very small transformations of the data.

 <div class="bigcenterimgcontainer">
 <img src="img/Conv-9-Conv2Max2Conv2.png" alt="" style="">